apache/beam/learning/prompts/documentation-lookup/07_basic_runners.md

   --project PROJECT_ID \
   --temp_location gs://STORAGE_BUCKET/tmp/
   ```
-Source code for the WordCount example can be found [here](https://github.com/apache/beam/blob/master/sdks/python/apache_beam/examples/wordcount.py).
+For more details about the WordCount example, see the [WordCount source code in GitHub](https://github.com/apache/beam/blob/master/sdks/python/apache_beam/examples/wordcount.py).

-A [Direct Runner](https://beam.apache.org/documentation/runners/direct/) stands out as a special runner that executes the pipeline on the local machine.
+The [Direct Runner](https://beam.apache.org/documentation/runners/direct/) executes the pipeline on your local machine.
 It is helpful for testing and debugging purposes.

-You might also want to refer back to the Quickstart for [Java](https://beam.apache.org/get-started/quickstart-java), [Python](https://beam.apache.org/get-started/quickstart-py) or [Go](https://beam.apache.org/get-started/quickstart-go) for instructions on how to configure your development environment and runner.
+For instructions about how to configure your development environment and runner, see the quickstarts for [Java](https://beam.apache.org/get-started/quickstart-java), [Python](https://beam.apache.org/get-started/quickstart-py) and [Go](https://beam.apache.org/get-started/quickstart-go).